-Concurrent with the Acquisition, the Company's principal operating subsidiary entered into the Revolving Credit Facility dated May 4, 1996, with a syndicate of financial institutions to provide the Company with senior bank financing in an amount of up to \$600.0 million.
-The Revolving Credit Facility consists of a revolving loan agreement (the "Revolver") with the amount available thereunder equal to \$450.0 million.
-Up to \$200.0 million of capacity under the Revolver is available for the issuance of letters of credit.
-The Revolving Credit Facility has a maturity date of May , 1999.
-The Company borrowed \$ million under the Revolving Credit Facility to finance the Acquisition and repay certain indebtedness.
+In connection with the Acquisition, the Company's principal operating subsidiary entered into the Revolving Credit Facility dated May 3, 1996 with a syndicate of financial institutions to provide the Company with senior bank financing in an aggregate principal amount of up to \$600.0 million.
+The Revolving Credit Facility consists of a revolving loan facility (the "Revolver") with the amount available thereunder equal to \$450.0 million and a letter of credit facility with up to \$200.0 million available for the issuance of documentary and standby letters of credit.
+The Revolving Credit Facility has a maturity date of May 3, 1999.
+The Company borrowed approximately \$360 million under the Revolver to finance the cash portion of the Acquisition, repay the existing senior debt and refinance the old credit facilities.
 The net proceeds from this Offering will be used to repay a portion of the borrowings incurred under the Revolving Credit Facility to finance the Acquisition.